Dilsh0d/spring-boot-security-permission/README.md

     }
 }
 ```
-This is PermissionCheck.class to use in Controllers.
+This is PermissionCheck.class annotation to use in Controllers.

 ```
 @GetMapping("dashboard")